top of page

 What follows is a clear, science-based breakdown of the most common protein types and how specific products fit into those categories.

 Proteins are made up of amino acids — the building blocks of muscle.
-But not all proteins behave the same once consumed — which impacts how quickly your body can use them.
+However, not all proteins behave the same once consumed.
+This difference impacts how quickly your body can utilize them.
+Understanding these differences is crucial for anyone looking to optimize their fitness journey.

 1. Whey Protein — Fast Recovery Fuel